ProvoJS/node-api-server/README.md

 npm start
 ```

-Now you can access the Web app (http://localhost:3000) and the API (http://localhost:4000).
+Now you can access the Web app (`http://localhost:3000`) and the API (`http://localhost:4000`).

 ## Current API endpoints

 - `GET /api/trainers` (Get all the trainers in the database)
 - `GET /api/pokemon` (Get all the pokemon in the database)

+You can test out these endpoints in your web browser by navigating to `http://localhost:4000/api/trainers` and `http://localhost:4000/api/pokemon`.
+You can also format the JSON data that is returned with a Chrome extension - see below.

 ## Completing the project